 - It is a free and confidential service.

-- Make their views and wishes clear.
+- Make your views and wishes clear.

-- Get independent and accurate information.
+- You can get independent and accurate information.

-- Understand their rights.
+- Understand your rights.

 - Support people to speak up for themselves.